PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 In addition, you are expected to ensure that you're solution complies to the latest legal and ethical frameworks.
 Introductory workshops will be provided on this subject.
+Note that the amount of new knowledge and skills to acquire via GitHub classroom is limited: the focus is on participating in in a real life project executed in a group.

-Please refer to the project brief for more detailed information.
+> Please refer to the project brief for more detailed information.

 ### Team-based working - Agile Scrum